patrickbucher/paedubucher.ch/articles.md/open-bsd-on-the-desktop-part-2.md

     $ doas disklabel -E sd1

-Create a new partition with `n`, and make sure to specify the type as `ext2fs` instead of the default `4.2BSD`.
-Notice that the new partition has a different letter (say, a), so you need to use `sd1a` instead of `sd1c` for the next steps.
+First, delete all the partitions with `z`.
+Then, create a new partition with `a`, and make sure to specify the type as `ext2fs` instead of the default `4.2BSD`.
+Notice that the new partition has a different letter (say, `a`), so you need to use `sd1a` instead of `sd1c` for the next steps.
+Write the changes by typing `w`, then exit with `q`.
 Now you can format and mount the partition:

     $ doas newfs_ext2fs sd1a
     $ doas mount_ext2fs /dev/sd1a /mnt